 - Post-Menopause: This is considered after a woman has not had a period for one full year.

-What’s Unique Nutrition Needs Do Women Have?
+What’s Unique Women Nutrition Needs?

-You might be wondering “what nutrients does a woman need daily”?
+For instance, you might be wondering “what nutrients does a woman need daily”?
 Women’s daily nutrient needs differ from men and children need in the fact that they have different amounts needed.
 Here are some specific nutrients that are particularly important for women’s health.

-· Protein Needs for Women:
+· Protein Needs in Women’s Nutrition:

 Men have higher protein needs than most women because they usually have a larger muscle mass.
 But, these needs vary with individuals.